rhyslwells/Data-Archive/content/categories/data-science/Residuals in Time Series.md

 Example: A one-time car purchase showing up in your monthly expense pattern.

 Residuals may still show **temporary patterns**, such as a sales spike during a promotion or a sudden drop due to strikes or weather events.

+ ## Residual Analysis: How do you know if [[ARIMA]] is good model

+ - The residuals should approximate a Gaussian distribution (aka white noise).

+ - Visual inspection:

+     - ACF plot.: auto cor in residuals: expect no correlations

+     - Histogram.

+     - QQ plot. =  - White noise should ideally follow a normal distribution.

+ - Statistical tests:

+     - Normality.

+ - &x2705; Histogram/Density plot.

+ - 🤔 QQ-plot

+ - &x274C; Jarque-Bera (reliable for large sample size).

+ - &x274C; Shapiro-Wilk (reliable for large sample size).

+     - Autocorrelation.

+     - Heteroskedasticity.